A Predictive Visual Analytics System for Studying Neurodegenerative Disease based on DTI Fiber Tracts: Background and Related Work

-\textbf{Predictive analysis of neurodegenerative disease.} In neuroscience, ML has shown promise recently for disease detection using multiple types of data, including diffusion tensor features and anatomic fiber connectivities.
-A survey of ML applications on MRI data provides a comprehensive view of ML usages in a wide range of diseases using multiple types of statistical and structural connectivity features~\cite{mateos2018structural}.
-Dinov et al. tested a variety classification models (e.g. support vector machine (SVM), Naive Bayes, and Decision Tree) with PD data and the results show significant power in predicting PD for PPMI subjects~\cite{dinov2016predictive}.
-Lella et al. provided a comparison between several advanced ML methods for neurodegenerative disease prediction using diffusion tensor measures and structural features of brain fiber tracts~\cite{10.1117/12.2274140}.
-Similarly, Castellazzi et al. evaluated multiple supervised ML algorithms on AD subjects.
-The results show great potential for improving diagnostic accuracy in clinical assessment when using local diffusion tensor features and graph theoretic features (functional connectivity)~\cite{castellazzi2020machine}.
-Martin et al. also provided evidence that PD can be predicted with machine learning models using diffusion tensor measurements and white matter volumes~\cite{doi:10.1111/jon.12214}.

-Although success has been made for prediction of neurodegenerative disease, not much work has been done in this area to support VA.
-Such a direction is especially intriguing for fiber tract data since it offers unique physiological insight that can be gained through qualitative visual analysis.
-This has inspired our ML guided VA system that explores fiber tract data between subject groups.
+\textbf{Predictive analysis of neurodegenerative disease.} In neuroscience, ML has shown promise for disease detection using multiple types of data, including diffusion tensor features and anatomic fiber connectivities.
+A survey of ML applications on MRI data provides a comprehensive view of ML usages in a wide range of diseases~\cite{mateos2018structural}.
+Dinov et~al. tested a variety of classification models (e.g., SVM and Decision Tree) with PD data and the results showed a significant power in predicting PD~\cite{dinov2016predictive}.
+Lella et~al. provided a comparison between several ML methods for neurodegenerative disease prediction using diffusion tensor measures and structural features of brain fiber tracts~\cite{10.1117/12.2274140}.
+Similarly, Castellazzi et~al. evaluated multiple ML algorithms on AD and showed great potential for improving diagnostic accuracy in clinical assessments when using the features of local diffusion tensors and brain region connectivities~\cite{castellazzi2020machine}.
+Martin et~al. also presented that PD can be predicted with ML models using diffusion tensor measurements and white matter volumes~\cite{doi:10.1111/jon.12214}.
+Despite the promise as shown in the works above, not much research has been done in the collective usage of ML and VA, which is especially intriguing for fiber tract data as it can offer unique physiological insight through qualitative VA.
+This has inspired our ML-guided VA that explores fiber tract data between subject groups.